You are here

 The Scene: Quite high on the chic scale to impress any date.

-Insider Info: Chef Haider Karoum won the Restaurant Association of Metropolitan Washington’s highest accolade in 2014, the RAMMY for outstanding chef.
-He presides over Doi Moi and nearby Estadio (Spanish) and Proof (a wine bar).
-Before leaving (or better, before arriving), step downstairs to the unlabeled Two Birds One Stone, a speakeasy-esque bar run by Adam Bernbach who hand draws the drinks menu.
+Insider Info: Before leaving (or better, before arriving), step downstairs to the unlabeled Two Birds One Stone, a speakeasy-esque bar run by Adam Bernbach who hand draws the drinks menu.

 Doi Moi, 1800 14th Street NW, Washington, DC 20009

 Top Chef alum Mike Isabella fuels his passion for Mediterranean fare at this two-in-one spot.
-By day there’s G, a next door sandwich shop serving true-blue Jersey-style hoagies stuffed with the flavors of the Eastern Med, from roast lamb to roast cauliflower.
-By night, the focus moves next door to the Kapnos restaurant, a star of Greek fare.
+By day there’s G by Mike Isabella, a next door sandwich shop serving true-blue Jersey-style hoagies stuffed with the flavors of the Eastern Med, from roast lamb to roast cauliflower.
+By night, the focus moves next door to Kapnos, a star of Greek fare.
 Serving bowls of fresh, creamy hummus, bricks of feta and of course, carnivorous treats: lamb, chicken and occasional goat or rabbit are spit-roasted in plain view of the open dining area.
 Fun fact: Kapnos means “smoke” in Greek.

 The Scene: With so many plates to sample, this is a super spot for a group, although date-nighters are welcome, too.

-Insider Info: There’s boozy kegged lemonade, at least a dozen imaginative house cocktails and a long by-the-glass wine list.
+Insider Info: There’s at least a dozen imaginative house cocktails and a long by-the-glass wine list.

 Kapnos, 2201 14th Street NW, Washington, DC 20009